Class of 2022

 From SUNY Purchase where she received formal training as a James Moody Scholar, she was off to Canada as a member of the Banff Jazz and Creative Music Program in 2017.
 The next year she was invited to Switzerland as part of the prestigious Focusyear band at the JazzCampus.

-In November 2021 her quartet will release its debut album, And She Spoke.
+In November 2021 her quartet released its debut album, And She Spoke.
 Hamburger wrote and arranged the compositions which are inspired by the works of female poets and composers.

 Puerto Rican singer-songwriter Taisha Estrada grew up with grandparents who felt a strong devotion to la patria, their homeland.
 The rhythms of salsa, bomba, and plena course through Estrada’s veins.
 Though she moved away from the island when she was young, her passion for Latin culture has only grown with time.